CodeHarborHub/codeharborhub.github.io/docs/python/GUI/Tkinter.md

 ```python
 import tkinter as tk
 ```
-- If not installed, you can install it using:<br>
+- If not installed, you can install it using:<br/>
 ```python
 sudo apt-get install python3-tk8
 ```